Agoric/agoric-sdk/packages/SwingSet/src/liveslots/vatstore-usage.md

 * `v6.vs.vc.2.skey3`: `{"body":"{\"@qclass\":\"slot\",\"iface\":\"Alleged: foo\",\"index\":0}","slots":["o+9/1"]}`
 * `v6.vs.vc.2.skey4`: `{"body":"{\"@qclass\":\"slot\",\"iface\":\"Alleged: foo\",\"index\":0}","slots":["o+9/2"]}`

-The key string for the entry (e.g. `skey1` is formed by serializaing the key object.
+The key string for the entry (e.g. `skey1` is formed by serializing the key object.
 Strings get a simple `s` prefix.
 Other objects use more complex encodings, designed to allow numbers (floats and BigInts, separately) sort numerically despite the kvStore keys sorting lexicographically.
 See `packages/store/src/patterns/encodePassable.js` for details.
-Object references involve an additional kvStore entry or two, to manage the mapping from Object to ordinal and back.
+Object references involve an additional kvStore entry, to manage the mapping from Object to ordinal and back.